Arc-Computer/arc-memory/docs/sdk/adapters.md

 # Framework Adapters

-Arc Memory's framework adapters allow you to integrate Arc Memory with various agent frameworks, such as LangChain and OpenAI.
-This document explains how to use the built-in adapters and how to create custom adapters.
+Connect Arc Memory to agent frameworks like LangChain and OpenAI using our built-in adapters.
+This guide covers using existing adapters and creating custom ones for other frameworks.

 ## Built-in Adapters